Kristien Dieltiens

 Kristien Dieltiens (born 27 September 1954) is a Flemish author.

 Career

 Dieltiens made her debut in 1997 with De gouden bal.
 For her book Olrac (2000) she won the Prijs van de Kinder- en Jeugdjury Vlaanderen in 2002.

 For her 50th book Kelderkind Dieltiens won the Woutertje Pieterse Prijs in 2013.
 The book draws inspiration from the life of Kaspar Hauser, a German youth who claimed to have grown up in the total isolation of a darkened cell.
 In 2012, Dieltiens also won the West-Vlaamse Provinciale Prijs Letterkunde for this book and it was also nominated for a Boekenleeuw.

+Her son Gust Van den Berghe (born 1985) is a renowned film director.